 Immediate activities do require a permit, although as such activities are concerned with emergency or urgent situations, an activity promoter can start the activity before applying for a permit but they MUST apply for the permit within 2 hours of starting on site.

-If the works commence out of working hours then a permit must be applied for by 10am the next working day.
+If the works commence outside of working hours then a permit must be applied for by 10am the next working day.

 Immediate activity permit applications must comply with the relevant conditions.